MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-configureendpointsscript-abovefoldlink)

 Troubleshooting mode in Microsoft Defender for Endpoint enables you to troubleshoot various Microsoft Defender Antivirus features by enabling them on a device and testing different scenarios, even if they're controlled by organization policy.
+For example, if [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) is enabled, [certain settings](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on) cannot be modified or turned off, but you can use troubleshooting mode on a device to edit those settings temporarily.

 Troubleshooting mode is disabled by default, and requires you to turn it on for a device (and/or group of devices) for a limited time.
 Note that this is exclusively an Enterprise-only feature, and requires Microsoft 365 Defender access.

 ## What do you need to know before you begin?